stove-labs/granary-starter-kit/README.md

 # Initialize granary
 npm run init

-# Start the node
+# Start the node (if you have permission issues, check parent directory's permissions)
 npm run start

-# Activate the alpha protocol
+# Activate the alpha protocol from a new terminal window
 npm run activate-alpha
 ```